 The drone – UAV industry is young and the demand for pilots/operators is fluid, but it is steadily rising as companies embrace UAV benefits.
 Many newly-minted drone pilots are starting businesses with low barriers to entry – primarily airborne and real estate photography.
 Those areas can be very price-competitive.
 Our graduates who seem to be getting the most early traction from their UAV licenses have focused firmly on a drone specialty – such as harbor/seaborne photography or extreme sports video work – with thoughtful business and brand-building plans.
 Other are targeting the needs of industry and move on to study mining or agricultural services.
 And one third of our students are in companies that want to embrace UAS technology, and as new Remote Pilots, they immediately become part of the company UAS teams developing corporate UAS programs.

-ONLINE FAVORITE: Part 107 Online Prep Course (PT107OL).
+ONLINE Part 107 Online Prep Course (PT107OL).
 With the FAA’s release of CFR Part 107, a whole new generation of budding commercial UAS operators can now legally take to their controllers and use drones in their professional pursuits.
 This course has been developed specifically for preparing new drone pilots to prepare for and pass the FAA Part 107 Remote Pilot exam through online self study.
-It is included in the Part 107 Academy class described above.
+(This course is included in the Part 107 Academy class described above.)
 Course information here.